greaterpablo/big-data-challenge/README.md

 Number of unpaid reviews | 40471
 Number of unpaid five star reviews | 15663
 Percantage of paid reviews that are five stars | 38.7%

+So we can conclude that paid reviews are above unpaid reviews into vine's program